 CONSTELLATION CHOR* is a vocal performance ensemble comprising composers, singers, dancers and actors, and founded by music-theatre and interdisciplinary choral composer Marisa Michelson.

-Constellation Chor’s internationally and vocally diverse array of talent hails from Greece, Portugal, Hungary, Austria and the US, and has been seen on stages from New York to Dubai and BAM to Broadway.
-Chor members include Marisa Michelson, Chad Goodridge, Nikko Benson, Jen Anaya, Tamrin Goldberg, Shawn Shafner, Kalli Siamidou, Luisa Muhr, and Sarah Beth Pfeifer.
-Satellite and orbiting members include Sepideh Moafi, Marina Pires, Heathcliff Saunders, Raphael Sacks, Sara Serpa, Nickolas Vaughan, and Kinga Cserjesi, Danyel Fulton and Pyeng Threadgill.
+Constellation Chor’s internationally and vocally diverse array of talent hails from Greece, Portugal, Hungary, Austria, Korea, and the US, and has been seen on stages from New York to Dubai and BAM to Broadway.
+Chor members include Marisa Michelson, Chad Goodridge, Nikko Benson, Jen Anaya, Tamrin Goldberg, Shawn Shafner, Kalliope Siamidou, Luisa Muhr, Sarah Beth Pfeifer and Heathcliff Saunders.
+Orbiting members include Chaesong Kim, Raphael Sacks, and Chanan Ben Simon.

 *Chor from the Latin Cor meaning: heart, soul, mind; and the Greek Khoros meaning: to dance in a circle, chor is also meant to evoke the core, the center and the essence.
 Chor is in “chorus” and “choreography.”
 The gestures and impulses we are working with might become voice or they might become movement.